 Accountant Role Center

 If you are new to Financials, you can launch a list of videos right from your Home page.
-You can also launch a Getting Started that points out key areas.
+You can also launch a Getting Started tour that points out key areas.

 This functionality requires that the experience is set to Suite.
 For more information, see Customizing Your Financials Experience.